|Quick Facts: Music Directors and Composers|

 $23.62 per hour

 |Less than 5 years|

-Music directors (also called conductors) lead orchestras and other musical groups during performances and recording sessions.
+Music directors lead musical groups during performances and recording sessions.
 Composers write and arrange original music in a variety of musical styles.

-Music directors may work for religious organizations, or work in concert halls and recording studios.
+Most music directors work for religious organizations and schools, or are self-employed.
 Music directors may spend a lot of time traveling to different performances.
 Composers can work in offices, recording studios, or their own homes.

-Educational and training requirements for music directors and composers vary.
-A music director or conductor for a symphony orchestra typically needs a master’s degree, but a choir director may need a bachelor’s degree.
+Educational and training requirements for music directors and composers vary, although most positions require related work experience.
+A music director or conductor for a symphony orchestra typically needs a master’s degree; a choir director may need a bachelor’s degree.
 There are no formal educational requirements for those interested in writing popular music.

-Employment of music directors and composers is projected to grow 5 percent from 2012 to 2022, slower than the average for all occupations.
-The number of people attending musical performances, such as symphonies and concerts, and theatrical performances, such as ballets and musical theater, is expected to increase moderately.
+Employment of music directors and composers is projected to grow 5 percent from 2021 to 2031, about as fast as the average for all occupations.

 Compare the job duties, education, job growth, and pay of music directors and composers with similar occupations.

 Learn more about music directors and composers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.